ucam-smt/ucam-smt.github.io/sgnmt/html/_sources/tutorial.txt

 * *./hiero/100best.txt* is an n-best list generated with Hiero.
 * *./scripts/* contains helper scripts for creating lattice directories or applying word maps.

-This structure is indended to be used as starting point for your own experiments.
+This structure is intended to be used as starting point for your own experiments.

 The `ucam-smt tutorial <http://ucam-smt.github.io/tutorial/nmt.html>`_ explains how to generate translation lattices for SGNMT in general.